Mia and Me: The Hero of Centopia

 Mia misses her summer vacation with her parents, but she's still reading about elves, unicorns, pans, and dragons.
 While a new threat in Centopia awaits when an evil toad named Toxor uses his dark magic to turn the guards into mindless slaves.
-Mia, Phuddle, Onchao and their new, elven friend Nino travel far and wide, searching for the great storm unicorn named Stormy, who talks and speaks to animals and helps Mia and her friends defeat Toxor and save Centopia from toxic.
+Mia, Yuko, Mo, Phuddle, Onchao and their new, elven friend Iko travel far and wide, searching for the great storm unicorn named Stormy, who talks and speaks to animals and helps Mia and her friends defeat Toxor and save Centopia from toxic.
 Back in the real world, Renzo finds out that Mia's magical secret was traveling to Centopia, making friends with Yuko and Mo, talking to the unicorns, flying with the elves and saving the island from Gargona, Panthea, Rixel, Dax and Lord Drakon.
 It reminds Mia of how her mom and dad died by a car accident, but next summer, she's coming back to either the Marconi family's farm in Tuscany or the Hathaway family's farm in Alto Adige after boarding school in Florence and saying goodbye to Vincent and Paula.